Approximating Latent Manifolds in Neural Networks via Vanishing Ideals: Numerical Experiments

 \section{Numerical Experiments}

-We assess the capability of \gls{avinn} to replace entire convolutional and linear layers in standard CNNs, aiming to maintain or enhance accuracy while improving parameter efficiency.
+\footnote{Our code is available at \url{https://github.com/ZIB-IOL/approximating-neural-network-manifolds}}We assess the capability of \gls{avinn} to replace entire convolutional and linear layers in standard CNNs, aiming to maintain or enhance accuracy while improving parameter efficiency.
 Our experiments use a pretrained baseline neural network, leveraging only its latent outputs, and apply approximate vanishing ideal computations to these features.
 The primary goal is to determine if the network's final layers can be replaced with a polynomial layer from vanishing ideal generators, without retraining the entire model.

 Specifically, we \textbf{(i)} demonstrate that \gls{avinn} achieves competitive accuracy, and \textbf{(ii)} examine the impact of network truncation and polynomial pruning on accuracy, parameter efficiency, and throughput (measured in images per second).
 Inspired by recent findings that deeper layers in large language models are often less effective than earlier ones \citep{gromov2024unreasonableineffectivenessdeeperlayers}, we intend to replace deeper layers with a polynomial layer for a more compact yet equally expressive model.